 Here we list a few softboxes you can use for your flash unit.
 Apart from having distinct designs, they also differ in light quality.
 Some may be good at creating softer light.
 Others may provide better contrast.

 This softbox is the most common and available light modifier.
-It has a rectangular shape that is perfect for recreating natural light from a window.
+It has a rectangular shape perfect for recreating natural light from a window.
 There is the waka flash diffuser reflector kit and the Altura photo flash diffuser softbox on our list.

 But the difference is that it spreads light in a circular shape instead of a rectangular one.
 Photographers love to use this for portraiture.
 It creates a beautiful circular catch light in the eyes.

 This speedlight softbox is much like a regular softbox.
 But it’s explicitly designed to fit a flash head.
 So it’s exponentially smaller than a standard softbox.
 It comes in a variety of shapes, including rectangular and octagonal.